Nadine and Bill List The Seventeen Most Asked Questions By Travelers To Costa Rica

 A – We have wonderful Doctors and hospitals in Costa Rica.

-A – Yes, there are several.
-Liberia, Puntarenas and San Jose.
+A – Yes, but the manned chambers are located in San Jose.

 Q – What should I bring for scuba diving & adventure activities